Skatteetaten/vagrant-hashistack/docs/SystemConfiguration.md

 ## How to override the default System Configuration

-When the vagrant box is provisioned it reads the data from the following environment file [.env_default](../ansible/template/.env_default) in order to set up the system.
+When the vagrant box is provisioned, it reads the data from the following environment file [.env_default](../ansible/template/.env_default) in order to set up the system.
 If you wish to override any of the default values then you can do so by adding that variable name and value in [.env](../ansible/template/test/.env) file.
-The property values in the .env file override the property values present in the .env_default file and thus makes it super easy to provision sytems that suffice the relevant development needs.
+The property values in the .env file override the property values present in the .env_default file and thus makes it super easy to provision systems that suffice the relevant development needs.

 For example, in order to override the **consul acl default policy** from **allow** to **deny**, the following needs to be added to the **.env** file: